 Types of Roses

-These very brief definitions were first put in place privately, to help me become a better gardener and organize the deluge of terminology that I would come across while shopping for roses–and then I thought it might be nice to share it so that others could get some use out of it.
+These very brief definitions were first put in place privately, to help me become a better gardener and organize the deluge of terminology that I would come across while shopping for roses–but then I thought it might be nice to share this information so that others could get some use out of it, as well.
 Please understand that while I am enthusiastic about roses, I’m not an expert on the subject so if I make any mistakes here I apologize.
 I also can’t help but share my own opinions.
 I hope you’ll forgive me for that, too.

 ALBA: An Old Garden Rose.
 Perhaps this rose may even have been in existence as far back as the 1st century!!
 Albas are most likely a cross of Rosa canina and Rosa damascena.
 Albas have light pink to white fragrant blossoms on an upright shrub with blue-grey-green foliage.
 Albas can tolerate shadier conditions are cold-hardy.
 They are once-blooming late spring/early summer.